Need a Reason to Retire Early? Consider These Eye-Opening Stats

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Retire later and you’ll have bigger Social Security checks and potentially more retirement savings, but fewer years to enjoy the money.
-If you get sick, you may end up regretting the time spent working.
+Retire later, and you’ll have bigger Social Security checks and potentially more retirement savings, but fewer years to enjoy the money.
+If you get sick, you might regret the time spent working.

-If you have your finances in order and aren’t sure if you should stick it out or call it quits early, here are some surprising statistics that may help you decide.
+If your finances are in order and aren’t sure if you should stick it out or call it quits early, here are some surprising statistics that could help you decide.

 Most people don’t make it to full retirement age

-If you were born in 1960 or later, your full retirement age is 67.
-That’s the age you can get full SS benefits.
+If you were born in 1960 or later, your full retirement age is 67, the age you can get full SS benefits.
 At 65, Medicare kicks in, but at 67, you aren’t leaving any money on the table.
-People born in 1960 turn 62 in 2025.

 Retiring before your full retirement age means you'll see an up to 30% reduction in your SS benefits.
-Despite this, the average age of retirement in America is 62!
+Despite this, the average age of retirement in America is 62 (PDF).
 That’s the age you can first collect Social Security benefits, and three years before you can start receiving Medicare.

-For many people, early retirement is not a choice: their health, a layoff, or a sick family member forces them out of the workforce.
+For many, early retirement isn't a choice: Their health, a layoff or a sick family member forces them out of the workforce.

-For others, they are simply ready to start their next chapter earlier than planned.
-If chances are, you are going to retire earlier than 67 anyway, you might as well plan for it now.
+For others, they're simply ready to start their next chapter earlier than planned.
+If you're likely to retire earlier than 67, you might want to plan for it now.

 Our healthy life expectancy is in our mid-60s

-If you are healthy now, have the means, and are thinking of retiring, that stat could push you over the edge.
-That’s not to say you will get sick as you age, but if your family has a history of chronic illness or if you have preexisting health issues, you may want to consider HALE when mulling the decision.
+If you're healthy now, have the means and are thinking of retiring, that stat could push you over the edge.
+That’s not to say you'll get sick as you age, but if your family has a history of chronic illness or if you have pre-existing health issues, you might want to consider HALE when mulling the decision.

 You run the risk of getting laid off